karlhulme/github-action-analyse-issue-comment/README.md

 ## Inputs

-* **authorisedLogins** - A comma-separated list of logins that are authorised to trigger actions from issue comments.
+* **authorisedLoginsCsv** - A comma-separated list of logins that are authorised to trigger actions from issue comments.
 * **commentJson** - The comment object raised with the event expressed as a JSON string.

 ## Outputs